Hobsonville’s best restaurants, cafes, and bars.

 72a Hobsonville Point Road

 Every good suburb needs a good fish and chippery.
 So this solidifies that Hobsonville, laundry regulations side, is indeed a good suburb.
-There are potato fritters.
+There are potato fritters, fish fingers and swordfish skewers.
 Enough said.

 11:30-9pm Monday- Saturday